 The opportunity will provide students with outside of the classroom experience in the real-world day to day operations within the nation’s third largest county.
 Although students will complete a term paper relevant to their internships for academic credit, the overall focus of the program is to immerse them in the workings of county government so they can develop professional skills, gain applied research expertise, polish interpersonal abilities, and build a professional network.

 Harris Fellows earn 3-12 upper level hours in political science (dependent on the student's degree plan) for participation in the program by combining supervised academic study and research with practical training.
 Hobby School of Public Affairs senior director Renee Cross is the instructor of record.

-Thanks to the generous support of the Cougar Initiative To Engage, five students selected for the program will receive a $5,000 stipend to participate in the program from the week of June 7 through the week of August 9.
+Students selected for the program will receive a $5,000 stipend to participate in the program from the week of June 6 through the week of August 8.
 Students must complete the program requirements in their entirety to receive the full amount; if they are unable to do so, appropriate action will be taken to recoup funds.